Applied and Sociolinguistics; Spanish in the US; heritage language education; ethnicity, race, and language in censuses; language and racialization

 BA (Spanish) University of Pennsylvania

-MA (Hispanic Civilization) New York University
+MA (Hispanic Civilization) New York University in Madrid

 MAT (TESOL & Bilingual Education) Georgetown University